scottkleinman/lexos/doc_src/docs/tutorial/mallet_topic_models.md

 Before you get started, make sure that you have a working installation of MALLET by following the instructions in the _Programming Historian_ tutorial [Getting Started with Topic Modeling and MALLET](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).
 Make sure that you know the path to the MALLET binary file.

 Next, make a new folder for your topic model.
 In this tutorial, we will locate our new folder at `../topic_model`, which indicates that the folder is at the same level as the Lexos API's `lexos` folder.

-!!! important
-    There are some special considerations when working in a Jupyter notebook if you are importing the Lexos API from a local folder, as opposed to your Python environment.
-In this case, you must first set your system environment to the `lexos` folder as shown [here](../../installation#running-the-development-library-locally) and then make sure to reference paths in your model relative to the `lexos` folder (when in doubt, use absolute paths).

 ## Import Some Data